"You don’t need a gym membership to do resistance exercises. You can use your body weight, do some yoga, or use a chair for more support."

 What About Cardio?

-If you can, try and get in a resistance training workout 2 to 4 times a week for 20 to 30 minutes each session (after a warm-up).
+If you can, try and get in a resistance training workout two to four times per week for 20 to 30 minutes each session (after a warm-up).

-Resistance training comes first in Dr. Nancy’s book, but if you can, you should also aim to do a little bit of cardio 30 minutes a day, 3-5 times a week.
+Resistance training comes first in Dr. Nancy’s book, but if you can, you should also aim to do some cardio for 30 minutes a day, 3-5 times a week.
 That includes going for a walk or a bike ride, swimming, or playing tennis.

 We’re not against running or jogging — it is a great high-impact cardio activity that not only strengthens your bones and muscles, but also gives your heart a great workout.